Accredited, Online ACLS Training in Wisconsin

 Pharmacists: We are accepted by the WI Board of Pharmacy because we are ACPE accredited

-Immunizations Administered by Pharmacists Qualifications: Maintains current certification in basic life-support training, including basic cardiopulmonary resuscitation (CPR).
-We accept the CPR courses approved by the DHHR, Bureau of Medical Services, for Provider Training.
+Immunizations administered by pharmacists Qualifications: Maintains current certification in basic life-support training, including basic cardiopulmonary resuscitation (CPR).
+We accept the CPR courses approved by the DHHR, Bureau of Medical Services, for provider training.
 The following courses are accepted; American Heart Association, American Red Cross, American Health & Safety Institute, American CPR, National Safety Council, and Emergency Care and Safety Institute (ESCI).

 Upon renewal of an existing Immunization Permit a minimum of two (2) hours annually of continuing education related to immunizations is required.
 The continuing education must be by a provider approved by the Accreditation Council for Pharmacy Education (A.C.P.E.).